Little Claus and Big Claus: Plot

 Soon after this, Little Claus' grandmother is dead.
-Despite the fact that she wasn't very nice to him, he puts her in his bed as a sign of a last honour.
+Despite the fact that she was not very nice to him, he puts her in his bed as a sign of a last honour.
 At the night, Big Claus comes in and hits the dead grandmother with an axe, believing her to be Little Claus.
 Little Claus takes his dead grandmother with him in order to bury her.
 When he halts at an inn, he tells the innkeeper, who has a bad temper, that his grandmother was relaxing and that he should bring her a glass of wine, but he should shout as she was deaf.
 Believing him, the innkeeper goes to the dead grandmother with the glass.
-When she doesn't answer him, he hits her on the nose.
+When she does not answer him, he hits her on the nose.
 Little Claus rushes outside and claims that the innkeeper killed his grandmother, showing him the hole in her head that was actually caused by the axe from the night before.
 The innkeeper offers to bury her as if she was his grandmother and also offers him bushel full of money for staying silent.

 Hearing that Little Claus is alive, Big Claus meets him and asks him what happened.
 Little Claus claims that Big Claus killed his grandmother which he sold for yet another bushel.
 Believing him again, Big Claus kills his own grandmother and asks the local chemist if he wants to buy a corpse.
 When asked about its origin, he tells him that it is his grandmother whom he killed to be paid a huge sum.
 The chemist tells him what a terrible crime this is, resulting in Big Claus fleeing from the scene.